DKenefake/dkenefake.github.io/about.md

 sidebar_link: true
 ---

 Howdy!
 I'm Dustin Kenefake, and I'm a second-year chemical engineering student in the [Pistikopoulos Lab](http://parametric.tamu.edu/) at Texas A&M. My primary research interest involves leveraging optimization for process systems engineering in the space of model predictive control and real-time optimization.
+In undergrad I worked in the [Krempner Lab](https://www.depts.ttu.edu/chemistry/Faculty/krempner/) studdying new catalytic systems.
 In my off time, I like cooking and making beer.

 ## Education